HCDigitalScholarship/intervals/tutorial/07_Lyrics_Homorhythm.md

     lyrics = piece.lyrics()

 As opposed to integers or floats, the DataFrame produced by the `lyrics()` function will be in the form of **text strings**.
 Also unlike other functions, the `lyrics()` function has no parameters, and therefore can only be executed in one way.
 Its usage, however, can still be varied based on the other functions with which it is combined.
-Note, for instance, that piece.`piece.ngrams(df=piece.lyrics())` will result in a dataframe that contains cells of *tuples*, just as the ngrams() function will for any other musical feature.
+Note, for instance, that piece.`piece.ngrams(df = Piece.lyrics())` will result in a dataframe that contains cells of *tuples*, just as the ngrams() function will for any other musical feature.

 ## Alphabetical Characters Only?
 How to Remove Punctuation Marks from Results